Proactive Low Flow with Power Booster 4 Controller

 Stock Check Availability

 The Proactive Low Flow with Power Booster 4 Controller is engineered specifically for the 12-volt Abyss 300 and the 12-volt Abyss 300 Slimline plastic pumps.
-This device will allow the user to regulate low flow sampling (Fractional Flow) as low as 40 mLs per min.
-Simply connect the booster to a 12 volt deep cycle battery and connect the pump to the booster and stand back for awesome pumping power!
+This device allows the user to regulate low-flow sampling (Fractional Flow) as low as 40 mLs per minute.
+Simply connect the booster to a 12-volt deep cycle battery, connect the pump to the booster, and stand back for awesome pumping power!

 Questions & Answers